Sabuja-GH/Recommender-system-II/README.md

 * Target- copy of the input which will be later compared with The input which is encoded and decoded.

-if torch.sum(target.data > 0) > 0:
+* if torch.sum(target.data > 0) > 0:

-Will loop over the users weho atleast rated one movie-  saves computation memory target.data- all the ratings for the user in the loop.
+  Will loop over the users weho atleast rated one movie-  saves computation memory.
+  * target.data- all the ratings for the user in the loop.

-Output- vector of predicted ratings- Calculated by using the forward method of the SAE class.
+* Output- vector of predicted ratings, Calculated by using the forward method of the SAE class.

-target.require_grad = False
+* target.require_grad = False

-This makes sure that we don't compute the gradient wrt the target twitch saves a lot of computation. output[target == 0] = 0 we only include the non zero values in the computation so we don't deal with the movies that the  user didn't rate.
+  This makes sure that we don't compute the gradient wrt the target twitch saves a lot of computation.
+* output[target == 0] = 0

+    * we only include the non zero values in the computation so we don't deal with the movies that the  user didn't rate.
 That is only for the output vector.

- These values would be counted in the computation and the error so they won't have impact on the update of different weights right after measuring the loss
+    * These values would be counted in the computation and the error so they won't have impact on the update of different weights right after measuring the loss.

- Loss- calculates the loss(loss function) mean_corrector = nb_movies/float(torch.sum(target.data > 0) + 1e-10)
+* Loss- calculates the loss(loss function)
+* mean_corrector = nb_movies/float(torch.sum(target.data > 0) + 1e-10)

-represents average of the error but by only considering the movies that were rated.  because we only consider the movies that had non zero ratings Previously in the code i.e, in the if statement.
+    * represents average of the error but by only considering the movies that were rated.
+Because we only consider the movies that had non zero ratings Previously in the code i.e, in the if statement.

-+ 1e-10
-Added to make sure The denominator is not zero
+    * (+1e-10)- Added to make sure The denominator is not zero

-float(torch.sum(target.data > 0)
-Number of movies that have positive ratings
+    * float(torch.sum(target.data > 0)- Number of movies that have positive ratings

-loss.backward()

- Backward Method, it will tell in which direction we need to update the weights do we need to increase or decrease the weight
+* loss.backward()- Backward Method, it will tell in which direction we need to update the weights do we need to increase or decrease the weight.

-train_loss += np.sqrt(loss.data*mean_corrector)
+* train_loss += np.sqrt(loss.data*mean_corrector)

-We take that part of of the Loss object that contains the error i.e, loss.data[0]/loss.data
+    * We take that part of of the Loss object that contains the error i.e, loss.data[0]/loss.data.
-Now we will use mean corrector (adjustment factor)
+    * Now we will use mean corrector (adjustment factor).
+So, we are adjusting training loss by using mean corrector.

-So we are adjusting power loss by using Main corrector we will use 1° loss so we will take square root of (loss.data*mean_corrector) by using np.sqrt method
+    * we will use 1° loss so we will take square root of (loss.data*mean_corrector) by using np.sqrt method.

-S- increment counter i.e, users that rated at least one movie.
+* S- increment counter i.e, users that rated at least one movie.
-1.-Dot is there because to ensure s remains floating integer
+    * 1.- Dot is there to ensure s remains floating integer.

-Optimizer- will be used to update the weights
+* Optimizer- will be used to update the weights

-.step()- method of the RMS prop class
+   * .step()- method of the RMS prop class.

-Backward method decides the direction in which the weights will be updated that is if they will be increased or decreased Whereas Optimizer decides the intensity of the weight update
+*Backward method decides the direction in which the weights will be updated that is if they will be increased or decreased whereas Optimizer decides the intensity of the weight update.*

- at last we print the epoch and subsequent losses
+* At last we print the epoch and subsequent losses.

 ## Testing the SAE

-We will just edit use the training code
+**We will just use the training code and edit it**

-We do not need 200 epochs but just one epoch
+*We do not need 200 epochs but just one epoch.*

-Input- training set is kept as it is the input vector is fed  into the network and we get the final output and then we compare it to the target which contains ratings from the test set
+* Input- training set is kept as it is
+    * The input vector is fed  into the network and we get the final output and then we compare it to the target which contains ratings from the test set.

-Training set-  Ratings of all the movies including the movies which the user hasn’t watched
+*Training_set-  Ratings of all the movies including the movies which the user hasn’t watched.*

- test set-  ratings of the movies including the movies user watches over time.  so we can compare the real test set ratings with the the Predicted ratings in the end
+*Test_set-  ratings of the movies including the movies user watches over time. so we can compare the real test set ratings with the the Predicted ratings in the end.*

-loss.backward()  is removed as it was related to back propagation and backpropagation is related to training of a model. in measuring test set losses we are not updating any weights. so, we have removed it.
+* loss.backward()  is removed as it was related to back propagation and backpropagation is related to training of a model.
+    * In measuring test_set losses we are not updating any weights. so, we have removed it.

-Train loss-- test loss
+* Train loss---test loss

-Optimizer-  also removed as it was related to back propagation and backpropagation is related to training.
+* Optimizer- also removed as it was related to back propagation and backpropagation is related to training.

+Rest of the code is kept same and finally we print the test_loss for he single epoch.